 A survey was conducted between February and March 2022 using a questionnaire with both open and closed questions.
 Face-to-face interviews were conducted involving farmers and agro-dealers.
 A total of 275 smallholder farmers (95 in Kajiado, 108 in Kiambu and 72 in Machakos) were interviewed.
 Simple random sampling was used to select farmers in different sub-counties within the three counties to be interviewed.
 Six enumerators were involved in data collection, and it took about 20 minutes to interview each farmer.
 The farmers were interviewed on their farms.
 Before the commencement of the interviews, consent was sought from farmers by explaining the purpose of the interview and allowing them to decide whether to continue with the interview or opt-out.
 The questionnaires were pretested and validated by 15 farmers before data collection commenced.
 Data collected included: area under production, age and gender of people involved in farming, types of crops grown and access to market, use of inputs and types of inputs used, knowledge and awareness of agricultural biologicals, their accessibility, perceived efficacy, their application, their benefits and advantages over conventional inputs, types of agricultural biologicals used and any policies and regulations on the use of agricultural biologicals in Kenya.
 Observations were also made and documented on the farmers’ practices.
 The data were captured using ODK collect Application, which is an open-source Android app that replaces paper forms used in survey-based data gathering.

 Data analysis

-Data collected using the ODK collection application was downloaded into Excel and cleaned before the analysis.
-The quantitative data set was analyzed using descriptive statistics such as mean, median, standard deviation, and range.
-A Pearson chi-square test was used to analyze associations between demographic and socio-economic aspects including age, sex, education, training, and farm size as well as farmers’ knowledge, attitudes, and practices of agricultural inputs and agricultural biologicals.
-Significant differences between means were determined using a Student t-test.
-Logistic regression analysis was carried out to assess the association between the dependent and the independent variables to differentiate statistically significant results.
+Data was downloaded from the kobotoolbox website repository into excel sheets in Microsoft Excel 2021.
+The data was cleaned by redoing the variables, removing and imputing missingness in readiness for descriptive and inferential statistics.
+Categorical variables in social demographics were illustrated in tables as percentage proportions while continuous variables were illustrated as means and standard deviations.
+The knowledge questions were coded into sufficient and insufficient knowledge depending on the responses given.
+Sufficient knowledge was given a value of 1 and insufficient knowledge a value of 0.
+The recoded values were used to determine the total knowledge score.
+Attitudes were coded into preferrable and not-preferrable attitudes for agree and strongly agree responses and disagree and strongly disagree responses respectively.
+Preferable attitudes were given a value of 1 while no-preferred attitude responses were given a value of 0.
+A sum of the individual scores was used to determine the total attitude score for each respondent farmer.
+Practices were coded into valid and invalid practices regarding biologicals.
+Valid responses were given a score of 1 while invalid practices’ responses were given a value of 0.
+Similarly total practices scores were derived from the sum of individual scores for each farmer.

+Association between social demographics and knowledge, attitudes and practices, was determined by use of a chi-square test of association using a 95% confidence interval.
+A Pearson’s correlation coefficient was used to determine the correlation between knowledge, attitudes and practices.
+Logistic regression analysis was used to determine the influence of social demographics, farm characteristics, training, household incomes on knowledge, attitude and practices regarding biologicals.

 Results

+Social Demographics

+The majority of farmers were aged between 36 and 50 years (72%) with a primary school education (42%).
+The majority were married (79%) and average household income ranged between 5000 and 10000 Kenya shillings.
+The household head was mainly the male in the house and the household had done farming for an average of 13 years.